justusip/crypto-pnd-bot/README.md

 > glossed over.
 Such posts give newcomers, who can access channel history, the illusion that pump-and-dumps are highly
 > profitable.

-In a nutshell, PND organizers create and advertise public online text channel/group on platforms such as Discord and Telegram.
+In summary, PND organizers create and advertise public online text channel/group on platforms such as Discord and Telegram.
 They host regular pump-and-dump events in the channel/group.
 They only reveal the targeted altcoin after the start of the event.
 After the announcement of the targeted altcoin, the price of it spikes to an average of +150%-300%, then shortly returns to the original price or even lower.